hensyou/cf-micro-service-architecture/labs/lab3/README.md

 ```
 ### Let's start the application
 To start the application, right click the application select 'Run InventoryServiceApplication main()'.
 You can see the server startup in the console.
+This will start a simple Spring Boot application with the embedded Tomcat
+server runner.

 ### (Optional Local Testing) Setting server port to the application
 Create 'application.yml' under src/main/resources.
 You can delete application.properties to reduce confusion.

+Note: version: "3" is a select the Docker Compose file format version (local testing only).

 ```yml
 spring:
   application: